BlakeRain/blakerain.com/content/hire/index.md

 Earlier contracting work included industrial automation: FPGA-driven graphics pipelines, distributed consensus across ARM field units, and custom Linux distributions for GSM-connected hardware.

+More details on my experiences can be found on my [CV](/downloads/cv.pdf).

 ---

 ## What I'm Looking For